 1 teaspoon table salt

-Combine the liquid ingredients in a saucepan and bring to a boil.
-Grate the veggies and transfer to a refrigerator container (I use glass to make sure it's ultra-clean).
-Pour the liquid over the veggies, pressing if needed to submerge.
+PICKLED VEGETABLES Use a mandoline or the large holes of a cheese grater or a food processor to grate the carrots and daikon.
+Collect in a bowl, tossing to distribute the two vegetables throughout.
+Transfer to a refrigerator container (I use glass to make sure it's ultra-clean) and pour hot liquid over the veggies, pressing if needed to submerge.
 Refrigerate for 24 hours before serving.
 Drain before serving.

 2006: Daikon provides nice color contrast but plain carrot would be fine too.
 2015: The orange carrot color overwhelms the white daikon – in the version in the photo, I used a 1:2 ratio of carrot:daikon and still, the carrot dominates.

 2006: Avoid the so-called baby carrots (which are really just brilliantly marketed huge carrots scraped to the popular size) that have no flavor and are 2x more expensive, often.
 Instead use whole carrots, peeled.

 2006: I think that a 'serving' of this is about a quarter cup which translates to zero Weight Watchers points and into low-carb (9 net carbs) territory; for real low-carb impact, use Splenda.

 Once you do, new recipes will be automatically delivered straight to your e-mail In Box.

 MORE FAVORITE REFRIGERATOR PICKLES~ Winter Tomato Salad (Quick Pickled Vegetables) ~